Dual Diagnosis Treatment Middletown, CT

 Root Center For Advanced Recovery Hartford Dispensary/new Britain Clinic - 10.0 miles from Middletown, CT

-Root Center For Advanced Recovery Hartford Dispensary/new Britain Clinic is a dual diagnosis treatment center in New Britain, Connecticut that provides treatment for substance use and mental health disorders that include post-traumatic stress disorder as well as bulimia.
+Root Center For Advanced Recovery Hartford Dispensary/new Britain Clinic is a dual-diagnosis treatment center in New Britain, CT that offers treatment for substance abuse and mental health disorders that include BPD as well as bulimia.

 Address: 70 Whiting Street, New Britain, CT 06051 in Hartford County